wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 2. Enable soft deletion.
 3. Enable object versioning.
 4. Set encryption type to `Google-managed`.
-5. Set the CORs policy with `gsutil`.
+5. Set the CORS policy with `gsutil`.
 This is not possible in the UI.

    1. Create a file called `cors-policy.json` locally.
-   2. Copy the following CORs policy into the file and save it.
+   2. Copy the following CORS policy into the file and save it.
     ```json
     [
      {